Last updated: 4 January 2021

 - names of all members of the boards of the companies within UMi.

-Any individual having good reason for wishing personal details normally contained in these lists to remain confidential should contact the Data Protection Officer.
+Any individual having good reason for wishing personal details normally contained in these lists to remain confidential should contact the DPO.

 UMi’s internal phone list will not be a public document.

-Personal names, company telephone numbers and e-mail addresses of staff may be published on UMi’s websites, unless the individual concerned indicates to the Data Protection Officer that they do not wish their personal details to be disseminated in this way.
+Personal names, company telephone numbers and e-mail addresses of staff may be published on UMi’s websites, unless the individual concerned indicates to the DPO that they do not wish their personal details to be disseminated in this way.

 Staff names only are routinely included in marketing materials such as press releases.